opencog/opencog/opencog/eva/README.md

  * While interacting with someone:
-   -- Randomly display one of: happy, comprehending, engaged -- Ocasionally glance at other faces in the room.
+   -- Randomly display one of: happy, comprehending, engaged -- Occasionally glance at other faces in the room.
    -- If the interaction has been long-running, then switch and pay
       attention to someone new